 With new tech comes new access.
 Here are a few notes about four digital playgrounds that are popular with young people.
 Parents should have deep knowledge about these four spaces before handing out holiday tech.

 YouTube is the King of Teen Internet Consumption

-According to a May 2018 poll, YouTube is the most popular app destination for teens.
-Internet Live Stats reports that over 76,000 videos are watched every second of every day!
+According to our own polls of tweens and teens, YouTube is the most popular app destination for teens.
+Internet Live Stats reports that over 81,000 videos are watched every second of every day!
 There isn’t a labor force large enough, or machine learning tool smart enough, to monitor every upload.
 Adding to the fire is recent news of extremist content and sexualized videos, all directed at children.
 These and other risk factors require parents to closely monitor what teens are consuming through this influential application.

 Related post: YouTube Parental Controls

 TikTok STORMS onto the Social Media Scene